-What does the PTIB review in relation to a Program Evaluator?
+7. What does the PTIB review in relation to a proposed Program Evaluator?

-In deciding whether an evaluator meets the minimum standards in the PTR, PTIB staff first look at the program outline that the PE has reviewed, specifically at the career occupation(s) for which the program is intended to prepare students (and to what level), whether the program is in a regulated field, the learning objectives, admission requirements and list of courses.
+In deciding whether an evaluator meets the minimum standards in the PTR, PTIB staff first look at the program outline for the program the PE is to review, specifically at the career occupation(s) for which the program is intended to prepare students (and to what level), whether the program is in a regulated field, the learning objectives, admission requirements and list of courses.

-Then we look at the PE's CV or résumé: do they have a credential in the field of the program, or one that is very closely related?
-Do they have experience in the occupation, or one of the occupations, that the program will prepare students for?
+Then we look at the proposed PE's CV or résumé: do they have a credential in the field of the program, or one that is very closely related?
+Do they have experience in an occupation the program will prepare students for?
 Is their experience current and, if applicable, specific to Canada/BC?
 Does their background at very least meet minimum requirements in the PTR for an instructor in the program?
 If the program is in a regulated field, does the proposed PE meet the regulator's requirements for practice in the field?
 If the program is to be offered by distance delivery, do they have experience and/or education relating to this?